isomerpages/moe-presbyterianhigh/_distinctive-programmes/Learning for Life Programme.md

 <p><strong>Approach</strong>
 <br>The school’s LLP Framework is anchored in <em>The Leadership Challenge</em> model
 (five practices of exemplary leadership) by James Kouzes and Barry Z. Posner, and leverages the Design Thinking process as a key pedagogy.
-Through nurturing them holistically through the ‘Heads, Hearts and Hands’ approach, PresHighians are guided to learn how to lead themselves, lead others and make a difference in our community.&nbsp;</p>
+By nurturing students holistically through the ‘Heads, Hearts and Hands’ approach, teachers guide PresHighians to lead themselves, inspire others and make a difference in our community.&nbsp;</p>
 <p></p>
 <table style="minWidth: 75px">